kaizen-ai/kaizenflow/docs/notes/code_style.md

         import helpers.misc as hm
         ```

-## Always import with a full path from the root of the repo
+## Always import with a full path from the root of the repo / submodule

 - **Bad**
     ```python